KamilaHase/Berries-Nearby/README.md

         - as a general user, Admin may be interested in the presented offers, therefore it is reckoned Admin may be checking the offers as any other user.
 As is Admin's role defined, he would visit the website in order to perform his administration role: check any new reports, delete offers of others if necessary.
 Admin can also add a new fruit category if one is currently sought after or he/she may delete a category if it is not popular at all.

 4. **First time visitor**
     - Anybody who has heard about the project, is interested about getting to know more or is considering joining the community.
-First time visitor has limited access into the website and can view only the home page, registration page or sign in page (for those who have already registered earlier.)
+First time visitor has limited access into the website and can view only the home page, registration page and sign in page.

 ### Design of the website:
 Design has been chosen to be aligned with the topic of fruits and berries.
 Overall design is based on warm colors and images of fruits, it is a rather "simple" design that is meant to evoke imaginations of fruit tastes and coziness with family and friends.